 What is Tai Chi?

-Taijiquan, also written as t’ai chi ch’uan, is a martial art or movement practice originating in China.
+So what is tai chi, exactly?
+Also written as Taijiquan and t’ai chi ch’uan, tai chi is a martial art or movement practice originating in China.
 It is usually heavily informed by Daoist philosophy, particularly taiji theory (more widely known as yin yang theory).
 The origins are muddled with obvious myth.
 The most widely shared origin of taijiquan involves the probable mythic character Zhang Sanfeng, a Song dynasty Daoist “immortal,” who invented taijiquan in the Wudang mountains after having watched a snake fight a crane.

 Originating in the 17th century